leonidessaguisagjr/webdriverdownloader/README.rst

 License
 -------

 This is released under an MIT license.
 See the ``LICENSE`` file in this repository for more information.

-Consult the license terms of the providers of the WebDriver downloads prior to downloading / using the WebDrivers.
+Important: Consult the license terms of the providers of the WebDriver downloads prior to downloading / using the WebDrivers.